 Maternal Child Health Careers/Research Initiatives for Student Enhancement - Undergraduate Summer Program (MCHC/RISE-UP) at UC Davis

-Scholars are mentored by a faculty member throughout their summer experience.
-Learning opportunities for scholars include: 1) weekly, in-person and seminars related to social determinants of health and disability as well as distance learning with other KKI site partners on the CDC Winnable Battles, 2) clinical participation to learn about disability and health disparities, 3) community engagement and advocacy, and 4) research.
+Scholars are mentored by a UCD faculty member throughout their 6-week summer experience.
+Learning opportunities for scholars include: 1) weekly, in-person seminars related to social determinants of health, disability, mental health as well as distance learning with other KKI site partners using the CDC Winnable Battles, 2) clinical participation to learn about disability and health disparities, 3) community engagement and advocacy, and/or 4) research.

-A $3,500 stipend is provided to all program participants.
-Air flight and housing for the CDC visit are paid by the program.
+A stipend of $3,000 is provided to all UCD program participants.
 Consortium site housing and round-trip travel for out-of-state scholars are also available.
 All program activities are contingent on CDC funding.

 In order to be considered for acceptance into this program, the applicant must:

 - Be currently enrolled as a rising junior, junior, or senior or received their baccalaureate degree within 12 calendar months of the MCHC/RISE-UP program orientation

 - Have a cumulative GPA of 2.7 or better on a 4.0 scale

 - Be a U.S. citizen, U.S. National, permanent resident